Skinwalker/PixelMage_DHLRetoure/README.md

 PixelMage_DHLRetoure
 ====================

+Magento Extension for the DHL Retoure Online Web Service

 Add a button to the Sales Order View Page which will link to the DHLRetoure Site with prefilled values for the customer.
 Vales are used from the shippingadress.